openpubkey/openpubkey/docs/pktoken.md

 BASE64URL(UTF8(JWS Refreshed Signature-OP)) || '.' ||
 ```

+# Notes

+## GQ Signatures

+GQ (Guillou and Quisquater) signatures were invented in the paper ['A “Paradoxical” Indentity-Based Signature Scheme Resulting from Zero-Knowledge' (1988).](https://link.springer.com/content/pdf/10.1007/0-387-34799-2_16.pdf) GQ signatures were standardized in  GQ1 in [ISO/IEC 14888-2:2008](https://www.iso.org/standard/44227.html).
+Our GQ signatures are based on this standard but we have increased the security parameter to 256-bits.

 ## Our JWS conventions

-In this section we discuss how the patterns we use for PK Tokens can be more broadedly used for JSON Web Signatures in general.
+In this section we discuss how the patterns we use for PK Tokens can be more broadly used for JSON Web Signatures in general.

 ### The TYP pattern